Winter One-Relator Workshop, 9th-11th January 2018

 School of Mathematics, University of East Anglia, Norwich

-This workshop if taking place as part of the EPSRC project EP/N033353/1 "Special inverse monoids: subgroups, structure, geometry, rewriting systems and the word problem".
-The workshop will bring researchers with expertise on one-relator groups together with researchers with expertise in the theory of one-relator monoids, and inverse monoids, to present their results and discuss possible future research directions.
+This workshop is took place as part of the EPSRC project EP/N033353/1 "Special inverse monoids: subgroups, structure, geometry, rewriting systems and the word problem".
+The workshop brought researchers with expertise on one-relator groups together with researchers with expertise in the theory of one-relator monoids, and inverse monoids, to present their results and discuss possible future research directions.

 The workshop will begin on Tuesday 9th January at 14h00 and end on Thursday 11th January at 13h00.

 Arrival and lunch on Tuesday: For those who will arrive in time for lunch on Tuesday, I propose that we meet at 12h30 in the UEA central Square (outside the Campus Kitchen building).
 Then we can go together to the university canteen

 for lunch.
 Detailed instructions on getting to UEA and the Square may be found in the

 The talks will be held in the School of Mathematics of the University of East Anglia in room SCI 3.05.
 To find this room, you enter the maths building and then make your way up to the top floor.

 For more information about how to get to the maths department at UEA please see the following guide (thanks for Tom Coleman for putting this together):

 - Igor Dolinka (Novi Sad, Serbia)